Notes From the Field~

 Alice Warters Alice Warters

-Where the Root and Rock Reside
+Where the Root and Rock Reside: an Ode to Summer Camp

 Around a fire in Palm Springs, ten of us sang songs we’d learned under the Blue Ridge stars decades ago.
 We laughed, cried, and remembered—and I left feeling both younger and older, carrying something wordless but steady back into my life.